aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 }
 {{</highlight>}}

-This is very similar to the [hitcounter construct](../../20-typescript/40-hit-counter/300-resources.html) from a previous section with some slight modifications.
+This is very similar to the [Hitcounter construct](../../20-typescript/40-hit-counter/300-resources.html) from the TypeScript workshop with some slight modifications.

 Next, update `index.ts` in `constructs/src` by adding the following code on line 1:
-{{<highlight ts>}}
+{{<highlight typescript>}}
 export * from './hitcounter';
 {{</highlight>}}